How To Prep A Snowmobile For Off-Season Storage

 Many owners let their snowmobiles coast to a stop at the end of a season’s last ride, and there they sit in the yard all spring, summer and fall for the world to see.
 Unprotected from the elements, they degrade.
-Fuel hoses harden, seat fabrics dry out and crack, and rust forms on internal engine components.
-Corrosion forms in the space between metal cross-shafts and tubes in the rear suspension, which causes those parts to bind.
+Fuel hoses harden, seat fabrics crack and rust forms on internal engine components.
+Corrosion forms in the rear suspension, which causes parts to bind.
 Decals crack and peel, and the shiny finish on the tunnel slowly turns into a dull, chalky layer of ‘blah.’
 Snowmobiles deserve better.

-Treat the gasoline with fuel stabilizer to help achieve easier starts in the fall and to reduce the chance that the carburetors will be plugged with gunk.
 Gasoline contains solvents that make it volatile, but when those solvents evaporate, the vapors rise from the carburetor bowl and might cause some metals to corrode.
-That green gunk that collects in the bowl of a carburetor is remnant of fuel and corroded metal that ran down the body of the carburetor and settled at the lowest point.
+The green gunk that you might have seen in the bowl of a carburetor is remnant of fuel and corroded metal that ran down the inside of the carburetor and settled at the lowest point.
 Fuel injected engines don’t usually suffer from this condition because throttle bodies, typically, are airtight.

-Stabilizers are designed to reduce evaporation of solvents that make gas volatile.
-While using too much stabilizer won’t necessarily harm the fuel system, fuel additives inherently reduce the octane rating of fuel by “watering down” the concentration, so follow the directions on the container to add the correct amount of stabilizer in relation to how much fuel is in the tank.
+Fuel stabilizers are designed to reduce evaporation of solvents that make gas volatile.
+While using too much stabilizer won’t necessarily harm the fuel system, fuel additives inherently reduce the octane rating of fuel by reducing the concentration, so follow the directions on the container to add the correct amount of stabilizer in relation to how much fuel is in the tank.
 After you pour fuel stabilizer in the tank, slosh it around and run the engine for a few minutes so treated fuel flows through the system.

 With the engine running, spray fogging oil into the engine.
 Spray the oil at each intake for a few seconds at a time, and then switch to the other cylinder while simultaneously pushing the throttle lever to keep the engine running slightly above idle speed.
 Continue to spray oil into the engine – alternating cylinders every few seconds – for about a minute, or until thick, white smoke comes out of the exhaust.
 Let it sputter and shut down.
 If the engine has carburetors, turn off the fuel switch and remove the drain plugs to let the gasoline flow out.
 This, in addition to adding fuel stabilizer, helps reduce the chance of problems with the fuel system in the fall.